s3lite/s3lite/README.md

   - Virtual Hosted Style Access: `https://bucket.s3.region.amazonaws.com/key`
   - Path-Style Access: `https://s3.region.amazonaws.com/bucket-name/key`
   - Aws-Cli Style Access: `s3://bucket-name/key`<br>
-    As you can see in this case there is no information about region (which is required by aws-cli).
+    As you can see in this case there is no information about the region (which is required by aws-cli).
 To provide region use `s3Options` parameter.<br>
-    For more information see https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property
+    For more information, see https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property
 - `{Object} [options]` _(optional)_:

 | Type       | Name                      | _Default_                                         | Description                                                                                              |